AURIN/tilez/README.md

 1. Stop the service:
   `sudo service aurin-api-tilez stop`
 1. Rename the old version's directory (if existing) on the target system to datastore.old
-1. Move the `vector-tile-server` directory (under node_modules) to the relevant position on the target system
+1. Move the `tilez` directory (under node_modules) to the relevant position on the target system
 (usually `/opt`).
 1. Start the service:
   `sudo service aurin-api-Tilez start`